top of page

 What will happen if the proposition is not approved?

-If the proposition is not approved, the Palmyra Community Library will need to make difficult decisions in regard to programs, services, materials, for example:
+If the proposition is not approved, the Palmyra Community Library will need to make difficult

 • Reductions in the purchase of new materials such as books, e-books, movies, etc.